In This Article

 Dr. Mira says that choosing the best test will depend on what you want to learn:

 “For general ancestry testing, autosomal tests are the best choices.
-If you are a male who wish to discover your paternal lines, a Y-DNA test should be your priority.
+If you are a male who wishes to discover your paternal lines, a Y-DNA test should be your priority.
 For both genders who want to trace their maternal lines, an mtDNA is the best choice.”

 After DNA analysis, you’ll get an ancestry report.
-It will be slightly different depending on your chosen service.
+Their contents will be slightly different depending on your chosen service.
+Ancestry reports usually include the following information:

 Some companies test for shared DNA with a specific country (e.g., 27% Norway).